Last Updated on June 21, 2022

 Back when I was young, if a player said they were an alcoholic or had a mental health issue, the public sentiment would be ‘glad they’re gone’ whereas now the public sentiment would be ‘that’s a pretty unjust reason to fire someone’.
 They would at least have the opportunity to get picked up by another team or something like that.
 Some of those dynamics have changed quite a bit as well.

-Bryan: You mentioned briefly that you participated in competitive rugby at the University of Utah.
-I know that at one point or another you played baseball, football, and wrestling.
+Professor, I understand that you participated in competitive rugby at the University of Utah, and that you also played baseball, football, and wrestling.
 Do you recall a particular moment when you realized that you wanted to pursue a career in sport psychology?
 And in what ways has your experience as an athlete affected your professional journey?

 Professor Aoyagi: It would be hard to peg a particular moment when I was playing sports because for the most part I wasn’t even aware that sport psychology existed.
 In retrospect, I can think about a lot of things.
 I remember playing high school baseball, and I don’t remember how I thought to do this, but we had a very good baseball team and were in contention for the state championship, and we were playing one of our rival teams and they had probably the top pitcher in the state.
 He had this very unique delivery and the day or two leading up to the game I started visualizing hitting off of him and this delivery.
 I don’t remember how I got this idea or who taught it to me, but I had some glimpses into the idea that the mind can impact the ability to be successful.